kiira2125/HW6-LK-WeatherApp/README.md

 How to make sure my api was retriving data correctly via my fetch fuctions.

-*I had to make sure both api fectch city data and weather data fuctions were responding to their fetch commands.
+*I had to make sure both API fetch city data and weather data functions were responding to their fetch commands.
-One I was able to do that i implemented the refersh fection to let the user select another city.
+One I was able to do that I implemented the refresh function to let the user select another city.

 * I use some the icons for changing according to the weather temp.